calucas27/CCDCScripts/README.md

 # ccdcscripts
-Collection of scripts for hardening systems in a CCDC-style competition.
+Collection of scripts for hardening systems in a CCDC-style environment.

 | Script | Description |
 | --- | --- |